FZJ-JSC/JUBE/docs/advanced.rst

    >>> echo "number: 4, additional_number: 8"
    >>> echo "number_mult: 32, text: Number: 4"

-Scripting inside the ``<do>`` or any other position is not possible.
+Implicit Perl or Python scripting inside the ``<do>`` or any other position is not possible.
 If you want to use some scripting expressions you had to create a new parameter.

 .. index:: jobsystem

 Jobsystem
 ~~~~~~~~~
-In most cases you want to submit jobs by *JUBE* to your local machines jobsystem.
+In most cases you want to submit jobs by *JUBE* to your local jobsystem.
 You can use the normal file access and substitution system to prepare
 your jobfile and send it to the jobsystem. *JUBE* also provide some additional features.

 The files used for this example can be found inside ``examples/jobsystem``.